tjvananne/crafting_interpreters_notes/README.md

 If exactly one operand of the binary `+` operator is a String, then the other will implicitly be cast to a String and both operands will be concatenated.
 Otherwise, it works the same as it did before for two Doubles or two Strings.
 I hate this, but it's the challenge, so I'm doing it.

+### Challenge 3

+Implemented a divide by zero error.